 - Lightly press each piece of dough into the flour on both cut sides and shape it into a flat patty.

-- Wrap the halved plum in the dough and shape it into a round dumpling.
+- Wrap a halved plum in each piece of dough, shaping it into a round dumpling.

-- Cook the plum dumplings in gently boiling water for 8-10 minutes.
-There is no need to flip the dumplings during cooking.
+- Cook the plum dumplings in gently boiling, salted water for 8-10 minutes.
+There is no need to flip them during cooking.

 Notes

-- SERVING: Serve the dumplings warm, cut them in half on the plate.
-Sprinkle with ground poppy seeds mixed with icing sugar and top with melted butter.
+- SERVING: Serve the dumplings warm, cutting them in half on the plate.
+Sprinkle with ground poppy seeds mixed with powdered sugar, and top with melted butter.

 - Halve the plums for the dumplings.
 If they are sour, add a little granulated sugar between the plum halves.

-- If the dumplings stick to the bottom while cooking, loosen them with a fork so they can float to the surface.
+- If the dumplings stick to the bottom while cooking, gently loosen them with a fork so they can float up to the surface.